What Is Financial Literacy — Explained Simply for Beginners

 Several institutions have studied financial literacy systematically.

-The OECD/INFE International Survey of Adult Financial Literacy, which assesses adults across more than thirty countries, consistently finds that fewer than half of adults can correctly answer basic questions about interest, inflation, and risk diversification.
-According to Investopedia, this knowledge gap correlates with measurable financial outcomes — including the likelihood of having an emergency fund, the likelihood of saving for retirement, and the level of high-interest debt carried.
+The OECD/INFE International Survey of Adult Financial Literacy, which assesses adults across more than thirty countries, has found in successive waves that fewer than half can correctly answer basic questions about interest, inflation, and risk diversification.
+The S&P Global FinLit Survey 2014 — still the largest cross-country benchmark on the subject — pegged India at roughly 24% adult financial literacy and the United States at 57%, with most major economies clustering between 30% and 70%.
+According to Investopedia, this knowledge gap correlates with measurable financial outcomes — the likelihood of having an emergency fund, the likelihood of saving for retirement, and the level of high-interest debt carried.

 The Consumer Financial Protection Bureau tracks something it calls "financial well-being" — a broader measure of how secure people feel about their finances.
 Higher financial literacy scores predict higher financial well-being scores, even when controlling for income.